 Malcolm and Jennie have spent the last 11 years exploring the length and breadth of Exmoor National Park.
 They have good knowledge of places to go depending on the weather, wildlife spotting, picnic spots or views.
 Every Wednesday and Saturday from Easter weekend to the end of September they will be guiding a walk of 3-5 miles, duration 2 – 3 hours at many different venues across the moor.
 The walks will include some foraging and wildlife spotting, hopefully Red Deer, Exmoor ponies and fabulous countryside.

-EXMOOR SOCIETY GUIDED WALKS 2018
+EXMOOR SOCIETY GUIDED WALKS 2020 - Coming Soon

 Please wear suitable clothing and footwear.
 Dogs under control are welcome unless otherwise stated.
 Dogs must be on leads (max 2m length) during the bird nesting period 1 March-31 July.